mega6453/AppiumWizard/README.md

 * [Appium](https://github.com/appium) - Without Appium, there's no Appium Wizard.
 * [danielpaulus](https://github.com/danielpaulus) - For iOS device features in windows.
 * [doronz88](https://github.com/doronz88/pymobiledevice3) - For iOS device features in windows.
 Used as an external executable, not bundled.
 * [libimobiledevice-win32](https://github.com/libimobiledevice-win32) - For iOS device features in windows.
+Uses as an external executable invoked at runtime.
 * [zhlynn](https://github.com/zhlynn) - For zsign which helps in iOS app signing.
 * [Genymobile](https://github.com/Genymobile/scrcpy) - For scrcpy to screen mirror android device.